 Wedding Photo Ideas You Must Include On Your Big Day

 When it comes to your wedding day, the saying goes that the only things you keep from the day are your rings and your photographs – so it’s important to capture all those amazing, once-in-a-lifetime moments.
-We’ve seen a lot of weddings here at Guides for Brides, so we’ve selected some of our favourite wedding photos to inspire you ahead of your own wedding day!
+We’ve seen a lot of weddings here at Guides for Brides, so we’ve selected some of our favourite wedding photo ideas to inspire you ahead of your own wedding day!
 Don’t forget to visit our Real Wedding section to see even more shots from real-life couples.

 Funny wedding photo ideas

 We love this candid photo of bride Jess getting ready for her wedding in the morning alongside her dad, who’s none the wiser – it’s a cheeky shot of the getting ready process and shows just how excited she is!
-See more from this real wedding.

 A different angle

 How fantastic is this group shot of Lucy and Aaron?
 Shots of the groom and his groomsmen lifting the bride are always a fun wedding group shot, but this particular angle is a great way of highlighting the bride and groom.
 Plus we’re loving that gorgeous bouquet!